whalderman/search-quality-rater-guidelines-tldr/docs/ja/qrg/page-quality-rating-guideline/7-lowest-quality-pages.md

 - A webpage with a misleading title or a title that has nothing to do with the content on the page.
 Users who come to the page expecting content related to the title will feel tricked or deceived.
 - A webpage or website with deceptive website information.
 For example, the website may misrepresent who owns the site, what the website purpose really is, how the content was created, how to contact the site, etc.

 Any page or website that may deceive or trick users should be rated **Lowest**, regardless of intent.
-Use the **Lowest** rating even if you cannot see a reason for the deception or even if you think most users wouldn’t "fall" for the trick.
+Use the **Lowest** rating even if you cannot see a reason for the deception or even if you think most users wouldn't "fall" for the trick.

-You should also use the **Lowest** rating if you suspect a page is deceptive, even if you’re not able to completely confirm it.
+You should also use the **Lowest** rating if you suspect a page is deceptive, even if you're not able to completely confirm it.
 Please exercise caution and practice good Internet safety skills since deceptive pages may be malicious.

 ### 欺瞞的なページ設計